1948 British Empire Trophy

 The 10th British Empire Trophy was a Formula One motor race held on 25 May 1948 at the Douglas Circuit, in Douglas, Isle of Man.

+Summary

 The 36-lap race was won by ERA driver Geoffrey Ansell.
 David Hampshire finished second in a Delage, and Leslie Brooke was third in an ERA.
 Bob Gerard started from pole position in his ERA but retired with brake problems.
 Reg Parnell (Maserati) and Leslie Johnson (ERA) set joint fastest lap.

+Reg Parnell led from half-distance, having overtaken Bob Ansell, and was leading into the final lap, but the pump on his auxiliary fuel tank failed, and the Maserati rolled to a halt; attempts to float the fuel included pouring beer into the auxiliary tank, but all was to no avail, and Geoffrey Ansell swept past for the victory.